phel-lang/phel-lang/doc/content/_index.md

 ## Why Phel?

-Why did I wrote yet another programming language?
+Phel is a result of my [failed attempts to do functional programming in PHP](/blog/functional-programming-in-php).
 Basically I wanted:

-* A LISP
+* A LISP-inspired
-* for functional programming
+* functional programming language
 * that runs on cheap hosting providers
 * and is easy to write and debug